-How to make biltong
+How to make biltong — the finished product

 1. Meat selection

-There is a long and interesting list of meats that could be successfully transformed into biltong (everything from fish to turkey) but for the uninitiated we suggest using beef and game as these will suit most tastes.
+There is a long and interesting list of meats that could be successfully transformed into biltong (everything from fish to turkey) but for the novice, we suggest using beef and game as these will suit most tastes.
 Venison is a popular choice due to its leaner quality but whatever you select the standard factors of cut, aging and fat content apply and will all affect your biltong in the same way they do when you cook with these meats.

 Choose according to your preference (and availability) but bear in mind fatty meats are more likely to spoil during the drying process and although you can use prime cuts, you generally get better value from these if you cook them.
 We suggest finding a balance between quality and cost.